 The Ents are maddeningly slow and methodical.
 After days of convening, Treebeard breaks away to give the hobbits an update.
 Hoping to hear about their decision to go to war against the forces of the Dark Lord Sauron, all Treebeard reports is that they have decided that hobbits should be added to the accepted list of other known creatures.

 In the movie version, only when Treebeard sees the carnage enacted by the evil wizard Saruman against the forest does he bypass the slowness inherent in his race, call the Ents to action, and go to war.
 As Gandalf the wizard had earlier predicted, if the Ents awakened, they would discover they were strong.

 And they were.

 I am reminded of this scene often in relation to the rise of the nones.
-Personally, I am not surprised by the many findings of the studies on the nones rapid rise.
-It's just the latest manifestation of a cultural trajectory we've been on and that I've been charting for some time.
+Personally, I am not surprised by the findings of studies documenting their continued rapid rise.

 The need is too urgent, the day too dark, and the challenge too great.